November 11th-13th, Preview Gala on November 10th

 Join Us for the 46th Annual Philadelphia Museum of Art Contemporary Craft Show

-When selected by an esteemed panel of jurors, the 2022 Craft Show will feature 195 of the finest craft artists in the United States in person at the Pennsylvania Convention Center.
+Selected by an esteemed panel of jurors, the 2022 Craft Show features 195 of the finest craft artists in the United States at the Pennsylvania Convention Center.
 The 195 talented artists represent a vast array of work in 13 diverse categories of art created by hand.
 In addition, we welcome select student artists from local universities to exhibit and share their work with the public.

 Note that all transactions, communications, and shipping arrangements are made directly with the artists and are not the responsibility of the Philadelphia Museum of Art Craft Show or The Women’s Committee of the Philadelphia Museum of Art.

 The Philadelphia Museum of Art Craft Show, the premier show and sale of contemporary craft and design, has supported a variety of programs, publications, and acquisitions of the Philadelphia Museum of Art since 1977.

 All of the museum quality work is for sale and each artist receives 100% of their sale proceeds.

 The Philadelphia Museum of Art is the Show’s sole beneficiary.
 When you purchase a ticket to the Philadelphia Museum of Art Craft Show or become a sponsor of the Show, you are directly supporting the work of the Philadelphia Museum of Art.
 Thanks to your support, the Craft Show has contributed more than $14 million over the past 45 years.

 Webinar Series: Conversations with the Curators featuring Philadelphia Museum of Art curators and 2021 Craft Show artists